 The researchers collated the results of the trial with five years’ worth of data from the Phase 1/2 trial.
 The findings were published in the journal Neurology in April 2019, and showed clinically meaningful improvements in the patients in the PDMS-2 total score and single-item motor developmental milestones versus natural history controls.
 All patients had sustained dopamine production.
 No new safety concerns were present five years post-treatment.

 Researchers also presented preliminary results from three clinical trials at the 48th Annual Meeting of the Child Neurology Society in October 2019.
-All patients who received PTC-AADC showed decreased oculogyric crises (involuntary upward eye movement, which is a characteristic symptom of AADC deficiency).
+All given the gene therapy had fewer oculogyric crises (involuntary upward eye movement, which is a characteristic symptom of AADC deficiency).
 Treated patients also improved their ability to sit, walk, and talk.
 Benefits lasted for up to five years after treatment.

-Based on these findings, PTC plans to seek approval for PTC-AADC in the U.S. and Europe.
+Based on these and other findings, PTC plans to seek approval for Upstaza in the U.S. and Europe.

 AADC News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare providers with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.